4d/docs/website/translated_docs/es/Tags/tags.md

 #### Alternative syntax: `$4DTEXT(expression)`

 The tag `<!--#4DTEXT expression-->` allows you to insert a reference to a 4D variable or expression returning a value.
-For example, if you write (in an HTML page):
+Por ejemplo, si se escribe (en una página HTML):

 ```html
 <P>Welcome to <!--#4DTEXT vtSiteName-->!</P>